ql4b/vue-googleapis/README.md

 # vue-googleapis
 Handling Google APIs in Vue.js project

 Ths is a simple wrapper around [Google API Client Library for Javascript](https://github.com/google/google-api-javascript-client) for use in Vue.js project.

 While I was prototyping a side-project I needed to access `YouTube Data API` and `Google Auth` to perform actions on behalf of a Google user.

 The existing plugins I found were either outdated or doing too less (oAuth only) or too much (deciding how I should I have managed user session).
 So I wrote my own plugin being totally new to Vue and frontend development in general.

+Google offer a wide range of APIs and few different ways you can connect and authenticate the requests.
+Some APIs let you use just an `API key`, some others require you to use an `OAuth 2.0 token`, some both.
+If you have to perform requests on behalf of an authenticated Google user you have to use `oAuth2` and you can do manage the process on the frontend only or using a backend that will take care of exchanging an authorization code with an authenticated token.

+[This](https://developers.google.com/identity/protocols/oauth2) is a good starting point to understand how use `OAuth2` for Google APIs.

 ## Installation